-All contracts on this inventory are put into place on order to aid the fulfillment of the FMCs Strategic Goals and Strategies.
+All contracts on this Service Contract Inventory (SCI) are put into place in order to aid the fulfillment of the FMC's Strategic Goals and Strategies.
 Contracts identified as Critical (CT) on the SCI are directly related to the mission and strategic goals of the FMC.